Monarchy of Belize: The Belizean Crown and its aspects

 The sovereign of Belize is shared with 14 other Commonwealth realms, members of the Commonwealth of Nations that share the same person as sovereign.
 However, the monarch's relationship with Belize is completely independent from his position as monarch of any other realm.
 Despite sharing the same person as their respective national monarch, each of the Commonwealth realms is sovereign and independent of the others.

-Since independence in 1981, the Belizean Crown has had both a shared and a separate character and the sovereign's role as monarch of Belize is distinct to his or her position as monarch of any other realm, including the United Kingdom.
+Since independence in 1981, the Belizean Crown has had both a shared and a separate character and the sovereign's role as monarch of Belize is distinct to their position as monarch of any other realm, including the United Kingdom.
 Only Belizean ministers can advise the sovereign on matters of the Belizean state.
 The monarchy thus ceased to be an exclusively British institution and in Belize became a Belizean, or "domesticated" establishment.

 This division is illustrated in a number of ways: The sovereign, for example, holds a unique Belizean title and, when he is acting in public specifically as a representative of Belize, he uses, where possible, Belizean symbols, including the country's national flag and the like.

 The flag of the governor-general of Belize, featuring St Edward's Crown in the centre, and a crowned lion on top.

 In Belize, the legal personality of the state is referred to as the "Crown in Right of Belize", or "His Majesty in right of His Government in Belize", or the "Crown in right of His Majesty's Government in Belize".